TorSpider/TorSpider/PGSQL_Install.md

 createuser spider -P --interactive
 ```

-When asked if the user should be a superuser, say no. When asked if they can create databases, say yes.
-Same for creating new roles; answer yes.
+When asked if the user should be a superuser, say no. When asked if they can create databases, say no. Same for creating new roles; answer no. The only database this account needs access to is TorSpider.

 Now, go ahead and create the database for TorSpider to use.